awhitbeck/Calo/README.md

 ## use option -S to test the script locally
 ## to write to eos, one might replace -o /afs/cern.ch/work/o/ocolegro/test/ with -e /store/user/ocolegro/test.

+# Running Digi Code

+The source and include files for the digitizer code are kept in the userlib folder.
+The main is in digitizer.cpp and is in the folder test.
+To compile, run make inside the userlib folder.
+Check the option parser in digitizer.cpp to see the options to pass and and see submitDigiUMN.py to see the format of the options.